 Do Not Become the Ponzi of the Industry

-This would make the visitors feel they’ve been scammed.
-Such a visitor will not spend more than a few minutes on your page and this would eventually increase your bounce rate.
+It would make the visitors feel they’ve been scammed.
+Such a visitor will not spend more than a few minutes on your page, and this would eventually increase your bounce rate.

 A higher bounce rate equals a lower chance of ranking higher on Google.
 And Not ranking high on Google search results equals becoming an unsuccessful SEO content writer.